intel/wult/docs/exercise-sut-report.rst

    This option can be used to override the tool.

 **--toolopts** *TOOLOPTS*
    Additional options to use for running the tool.
-The string "\__reportid\_\_" will be replaced with generated report ID.
+String "{REPORTID}" in TOOLOPTS will be replaced with the report ID.

 **--outdir** *OUTDIR*, **-o** *OUTDIR*
    Path to directory to store the results at.
 Default is